Cray-HPE/docs-csm/troubleshooting/known_issues/storage_node_cloud_init_fails_with_timed_out.md

 ## Observed Error

-This error can be observed from a storage node's console
+This error can be observed from a storage node's console.

 ```text
 [ TIME ] Timed out waiting for device /dev/disk/by-label/CEPHETC.